kanpov/BetterNBT/README.md

-# BetterNBT
+# BetterNBT (experimental)

+**WARNING**: this library is still very much experimental, please prefer to use the [ItemNBT](https://github.com/RedGrapefruit09/ItemNBT) library for anything outside of testing.

-A lightweight (under 250 lines of code) Kotlin library for [Fabric](https://fabricmc.net) 1.18.x that allows intuitively working with Minecraft NBT by reading & writing to a custom data structure.
+A lightweight (under 400 lines of code) Kotlin library for [Fabric](https://fabricmc.net) 1.18.x that allows intuitively working with Minecraft NBT by reading & writing to a custom data structure.

 ## Install